simonesilvestroni/m2m-website/_pages/links.md

 {: .list-hr }
 - [**Ye Olde Blogroll**](https://blogroll.org/): a humanly curated list of fine personal & independent blogs that are updated regularly. _No algorithms ever_.
 Managed by [Ray](https://alongtheray.com/).
 - [**Ooh Directory**](https://ooh.directory/): a collection of sites, bigger than a personal list of favourites, which feature an RSS feed and are updated often.
 Managed by [Phil Gyford](https://www.gyford.com/).
+- [**Search My Site**](https://searchmysite.net/): a niche search, focussing on the "indieweb" or "small web" or "digital gardens", i.e. non-commercial content, primarily personal and independent websites.
+It features a sortable RSS feed of the latest posts.
+Created by Michael Lewis.

 ## Audio